World Vision is the world’s largest international children’s charity.

 We’re quick to respond to emergencies.
 In 1984, a BBC film crew travelled with World Vision to a project in famine-struck Ethiopia, triggering huge publicity that helped save thousands of lives.
 When the Asian tsunami hit in 2004, World Vision’s local staff were on the scene within hours, beginning our biggest relief effort to date.

 Bob Pierce’s faith inspired him to give one child a chance.
 Over more than six decades, World Vision has brought hope to many millions of children as a sign of God’s unconditional love.
-And our mission will continue until every child has the chance to live life to the full.
+And our mission will continue until every child is free from fear.
+Free to hope.
+Free to live life to the full.